-Survey Window
+Survey window

 Please run each route on a single evening in April.
 You can run your route on any evening in April; however, we strongly encourage you to run it in the first two weeks of the month.
 Otherwise, you may run into problems with competing frog choruses or messy roads due to snowmelt.
 Noise from running streams is also a problem later in the season.
+Survey timing so it is essential to start the survey on time and move promptly from stop to stop.